MatheusJCastro/meafs/docs/installation.rst

 ------------

 | There are many options to run MEAFS.
 We strongly recommend the use of Anaconda environment, but it is not mandatory.
-| You can install it from pip or run directly the source code from the repository.
+| You can install it with pip or run directly the source code from the repository.

 | All the methods listed below work in Linux, Windows or MacOS **if you have python and gcc installed** (step-by-step to install for Windows users :ref:`above <step_by_step_windows>`).